“HHV-6 Mediated Mitochondrial Modulation and Its Association to ME/CFS”

 Major Ramsay goals fulfilled:

 ✓ Bringing new researchers into the field.
-The Ramsay awards enabled an expert virologist to apply his skill to the field of ME/CFS.
+The Ramsay awards enabled an expert virologist to apply his skill to the ME/CFS field.

 In addition to contributing to ME/CFS research literature through his Ramsay project, Dr. Prusty also co-wrote a review on chronic viral infection in ME/CFS in the October 2018 edition of Translational Medicine, on behalf of the European Consortium (EUROMENE) on ME/CFS.
 The review surveyed studies on the potential role of various viruses and molecular mechanisms, including altered immune cells, changes in mitochondria, and autoimmunity in the development of ME/CFS.
 Advances in understanding the behavior of various pathogens caused the review authors to cast doubts over the validity of several past findings.
 However, the authors conclude there is evidence for a role of viral infection in at least a subgroup of ME/CFS patients.
 They recommend future strategies to improve studies through subtyping the patient population, standardization, the use of disease controls, and longitudinal data collection.